jpb06/jest-badges-action/README.md

 > Default value: **master**

+### :diamonds: `coverage-summary-path`

+Jest coverage summary path (json-summary).
+Defining this may be useful if you need to run this action on a monorepo.

+> Default value: **./coverage/coverage-summary.json**

 ## :zap: Usage

 Let's first define an npm script to run jest in package.json, specifying the coverage option to generate a coverage report: